DesiPenguin/SOL-sniper-pro2/README.md

 ## Introduction

-The SOL_SniperPro is an innovative tool within the thriving Solana ecosystem, specifically crafted to address a prevalent challenge that traders encounter: the risk of losing profit opportunities after acquiring tokens on the Solana network, which can result in token rug-pulls or dumps.
+The SOL_SniperP2 is an innovative tool within the thriving Solana ecosystem, specifically crafted to address a prevalent challenge that traders encounter: the risk of losing profit opportunities after acquiring tokens on the Solana network, which can result in token rug-pulls or dumps.
 This software not only incorporates sniping capabilities, enabling users to swiftly purchase tokens at launch, but also includes trading tools to enhance their trading positions.

 ## Features

-A few of the things you can do with SOL_SniperPro:
+A few of the things you can do with SOL_Sniper2:

 - Sniping: Execute buy transactions instantly when liquidity is added to an SPL token, ensuring you're among the first to buy in promising new tokens.
 - Take Profit: Automatically sell tokens at a predefined profit percentage, securing gains.